Bruno Lanvin

-Bruno Lanvin is the Executive Director for Global Indices at INSEAD.
+Bruno Lanvin is a French business academic and researcher.
+He is the Executive Director for Global Indices at INSEAD.
 From 2007 to 2012, he was the Executive Director of INSEAD’s eLab, managing INSEAD’s teams in Paris, Singapore and Abu Dhabi.

 Biography

-Lanvin was born on April 14, 1954, in Valenciennes, France.
+Lanvin was born on 14 April 1954 in Valenciennes, France.
 He speaks and writes French, English and Spanish, and has a working knowledge of Italian, Portuguese, Russian and some Chinese.